History of Mississippi: Mississippi Freedom Democratic Party, 1964

-Post Civil Rights Movement
+Conservative movement to Republican Party

 During the 1960s, the vocal opposition of many politicians and officials, the use of tax dollars to support the Mississippi Sovereignty Commission, which spied on citizens and helped achieve economic boycotts of civil rights activists; and the violent tactics of Ku Klux Klan members and sympathizers gave Mississippi a reputation as a reactionary state.
 The state was the last to repeal Prohibition and to ratify the Thirteenth Amendment, in 1966 and 2013, respectively.
+In 1964 Republican presidential candidate Barry Goldwater won Mississippi with a landslide 87% of the vote.
+Goldwater had opposed the Civil Rights Act of 1964, a stance that deeply resonated with the state's conservative, white electorate.

-As in other states since the late 1960s, the Republican Party won increasing support from white conservatives, who formerly had voted Democratic.
-In Mississippi, the three majority-white congressional districts support Republican candidates.
-The majority-black 2nd congressional district has supported Democratic candidates since the national party's support for the civil rights movement and President Lyndon B. Johnson's gaining passage of legislation to this end in the mid-1960s.
-As was noted by reporter R.L.
-Nave of the Jackson Free Press in 2012 when the Republicans took control of the state legislature for the first time since Reconstruction, "of course, the Republican Party of the 1880s was very different from the GOP that now rules the state."
+As in other Southern states, the Republican Party won increasing support from white conservatives.
+In 1991 Kirk Fordice was elected as the first Republican governor of Mississippi since 1876.
+The three majority-white congressional districts elect Republican candidates; only the majority-black 2nd congressional district has returned Democrats.
+In 2011 the Republicans finally won control of the state legislature.